-Dr. David Gordon Wagner, MD is an ophthalmologist in Rockville, MD specializing in general ophthalmology and surgery.
-He graduated from Harvard Medical School in 1987 and has 38 years of experience.
-Dr. David Gordon Wagner, MD is affiliated with MedStar Georgetown University Hospital, U.S. Department of Veterans Affairs and MedStar Health.
+Dr. David Gordon Wagner, MD is an ophthalmologist in Rockville, MD specializing in ophthalmology (eye disease) and surgery.
+He graduated from Harvard Medical School in 1987 and has 39 years of experience.
+Dr. David Gordon Wagner, MD is affiliated with U.S. Department of Veterans Affairs and MedStar Health.

 Dr. David Gordon Wagner, MD graduated from Harvard Medical School in 1987.
 He completed residency at Newton-Wellesley Hospital.
 He is certified by the American Board of Ophthalmology, Ophthalmology and has a state license in District of Columbia.